intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

 	isolated partitions.
 It will be empty if no isolated partition is created.

+  cpuset.housekeeping.cpus
+	A read-write multiple values file that exists only on the root cgroup.

+	This file is part of the Dynamic Housekeeping Management (DHM) framework.
+It allows dynamic reconfiguration of the global kernel housekeeping CPU mask without a system reboot.

+	By writing a mask of CPUs (e.g. "0-3,8"), DHM will update all internal housekeeping subsystem masks (scheduler domains, RCU NOCB, tick offload, timers, unbound workqueues, and managed IRQs) in real time.

+	The new mask must have at least one online CPU.
+The value stays constant until changed or affected by CPU hot-unplug.

+  cpuset.housekeeping.smt_aware
+	A read-write single value file that exists only on the root cgroup.
+	It accepts "0" or "1".
+The default value is "0" (false).

+	This file enables the SMT-aware pipeline logic for DHM.
+When enabled (1), any update to "cpuset.housekeeping.cpus" is strictly validated to ensure Hardware Threads (SMT siblings) are kept together.
+If an SMT sibling pair is split across the housekeeping boundary, the mask update is rejected with an error to avoid severe cache and pipeline contention penalties.

   cpuset.cpus.partition
 	A read-write single value file which exists on non-root cpuset-enabled cgroups.
 This flag is owned by the parent cgroup